puskr99/react-portfolio/README.md

 2.Run the command npm install in the folder where you have cloned/downloaded the project.

-3.Do npm run to start the project in your localhost.
+3.Do npm start to start the project in your localhost.